robert-orlinski/robert-orlinski-old/README.md

 # Hi there ✨ I am Robert and I have to say that - it's awesome to see you!

-I am WordPress Developer, PM, and team manager, who moves to the front-end spec to get some new experience.
+I am WordPress Developer, PM, and team manager with several years of experience, who moves to the fully front-end spec to gain some new experience.

 In love with React, Redux, JAMStack, nice CSS, and MongoDB.